Programs and Services for Children and Teens

 Access Art/Youthlight Photography Project

 For children in the community (1st through 8th grades) who would benefit in participating in a busy, exciting and educational program that is designed to encourage personal growth, increase individual self-esteem, improve interpersonal and social skills, and foster a sense of family and community.
 The program also reinforces academic skills by incorporating reading, writing and math into daily activities; reading stories aloud, writing individual plays, and playing board games that address mathematical concepts and problem solving.
 Children participate in daily swimming and recreational activities at the Roosevelt Recreation Center.
-Field trips to the Baltimore Museum of Art, Baltimore’s Inner Harbor, National Aquarium, Maryland Science Center, Walters Art Museum and Oregon Ridge Park provide children the opportunity to visit area landmarks and cultural institutions throughout the Baltimore metropolitan area.
+Field trips to the Baltimore Museum of Art, Baltimore’s Inner Harbor, Walters Art Museum, American Visionary Art Museum, and Sports Legends Museum provide children the opportunity to visit area landmarks and cultural institutions throughout the Baltimore metropolitan area.
+We also participate in sports clinics with the First Tee of Baltimore and Downtown Sailing Center.

 This program, created in an effort to attract youth too old for after school and summer programming and too young for adult programs, utilizes a recording studio built and housed by the Family Center.
 Youth Voice offers youth the opportunity to compose and record their own creations using Pro-Tools, a computer production program.
 Pro-Tools allows students to layer tracks and create original music.
 In addition, there is the opportunity to expand to keyboard, drum and guitar lessons.
 A Towson University music major facilitates this program.
 Youth Voice meets Monday afternoon from 3:30-5:30 p.m.